CsatiZoltan/t8code-wiki/Configure-Options.md

 Note: The debugging mode introduces a lot of safetychecks and drastically reduces the code performance.
 Do not use it for production runs.
-If you want to use a debugger or valgrind, but do not want to perform all additional safetychecks of the debugging mode, use the above configure line without `--enable-debug`.
+If you want to use a debugger or valgrind, but do not want to perform all additional safety checks of the debugging mode, use the above configure line without `--enable-debug`.

+Note: If you are developing and need to execute the tests frequently, you can use `--enable-less-tests` to decrease the amount of tests and thus the overall test runtime.

 For a serial configuration that links against the netcdf library: